New Zealand 1990 Commemoration Medal

-The New Zealand 1990 Commemoration Medal was a commemorative medal awarded in New Zealand in 1990 to celebrate the 150th anniversary of the signing of the Treaty of Waitangi, and was awarded to approximately 3,000 people.
+The New Zealand 1990 Commemoration Medal was a commemorative medal awarded in New Zealand in 1990 to celebrate the 150th anniversary of the signing of the Treaty of Waitangi, and was awarded to 3,632 people.

 Background

 The New Zealand 1990 Commemoration Medal was instituted by Royal Warrant of Queen Elizabeth II on 9 February 1990.
 It was to be awarded only during 1990 to about 3,000 people selected in recognition of the contribution they have made to some aspect of New Zealand life, especially the various 1990 celebrations.
-Subsequently 3,632 medals were awarded.
+A total of 3,632 medals were eventually awarded.

 The medal is known as the Sesquicentennial Medal, because it was issued on the 150th anniversary of signing of the Treaty of Waitangi by representatives of the British Crown and various Māori chiefs from the North Island of New Zealand on 6 February 1840.

 The New Zealand 1990 Commemoration Medal is an official medal to be worn on all occasions on which decorations and medals are worn.
 It is worn after Coronation and Jubilee medals, but before decorations and medals for long service.
-It is accompanied by a certificate bearing the signatures of the Queen, the Governor-General and the Prime Minister.
+It was accompanied by a certificate bearing the signatures of the Queen, the Governor-General and the Prime Minister.